solepixel/gravityforms-eloqua/gravityforms-eloqua/readme.txt

 Coming Soon

 == Upgrade Notice ==
+= 1.2.3 =
+* added feature to alert you if Eloqua is disconnected

 = 1.2.2 =
 * added better OAuth setup, no longer needs code copy/paste
 * added better error message when can't connect to Eloqua